anhminh3105/Tensorflow-YOLO/README.md

 ### Installation:
 any of these libraries above can be easily installed with the following command: `pip install package_name` except for TensorFlow-GPU as you have to also install Nvidia CUDA + cuDNN which is a very pessimistic hassle.
 Being committed to avoid this in every way, I use [Anaconda](https://www.anaconda.com/ "Anaconda Homepage") for ease of package and working environment management, which I will use for this instruction.

-If you have never try to install Tensorflow-GPU in the prior way, I would recommend you to try it first to have a taste so could appreciate the simplicity of the latter ;)
+If you have never try to install Tensorflow-GPU in the prior way, I would recommend you to try it first to have a taste so you could appreciate the simplicity of the latter ;)

 1. download and install Anaconda from its Website.
 2. Open Anaconda Prompt/add the path of Anaconda Executable to variable path to use within CMD and issue command to create a new environment: